 Transforming the review process

 The current review process for medical devices is the best we’ve had to date but it’s inefficient—a one-way system in which manufacturers submit static, paper-based documents.

 But imagine if manufacturers could invite FDA regulators into their collaborative product innovation platform on the cloud.
 There, wearing augmented reality headsets, regulators could interact or “experience” the device for themselves in a simulated environment, leading to a more robust, efficient and transparent review process.

 By reducing the time required for each regulatory stage, while still assuring robust evidence generation and high-quality decision making, in silico reviews should help vulnerable patients get faster access to safe and effective medical technologies.
 We’ll also reduce the need for physical testing and in vivo studies, reducing the burden on both animals and patients.

 The transition from real to virtual won’t be easy or quick.
 We need knowledge from the clinical setting to make accurate models, and that means we’re embarking on a long journey.
 It’s a journey, however, that has the potential to reduce or eliminate the need to use both animals and people as test subjects, while bringing better treatment options to patients sooner.

 I’m proud that the FDA is leading the charge, and we look forward to sharing our learnings with regulators and industry professionals worldwide.

-PROFILE: Tina Morrison is deputy director of applied mechanics at the US Food and Drug Administration (FDA).
+PROFILE: Tina Morrison is Director of Regulatory Science and Innovation at the US Food and Drug Administration (FDA).
 In 2016, she led an agency-wide working group on modeling and simulation, which led to the FDA’s breakthrough guidance for modeling medical device submissions.
 In 2019, after leading the American Society of Mechanical Engineers’ team in drafting procedures for evaluating computational models of medical devices, the FDA chose her as its Federal Engineer of the Year.